minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

     To do that, select the `GridLayout` and set its `layout_weight` to 1.
 It works like this: because the reset button has no `layout_weight`, its size is determined by its `layout_width` and `layout_height` properties.
 In this case, they're set to `wrap_content`, which makes the button as small as possible.
 Besides, we gave the grid a weight of 1, which means that the *rest* of the height will be assigned to it.
 (We could add another element of weight 1 to the linear layout, and the height would have been evenly split between the grid and that other element.)

-9. Finally, add an `onClick` handler to each of the grid buttons.
+9. Finally, add the same `onClick` handler to each of the grid buttons.
 Select them all in the component tree to do that.
 Name the handler `tileClicked`.
 Also, set the reset button's `onClick` to a handler called `resetClicked`.

 This finalizes the user interface.

 ## Communication between activity and game

 We'll create a Game class later on, but first, we'll define two enums to specify the **game state**.

+1. Click the `MainActivity` class in the project browser.

 1. Go to **File > New > New Java Class...**.
 Enter the name `GameState` and kind `Enum`.
 Leave other settings unchanged and press OK.